TomMarianer/gwml/README.md

 - `tois.hdf5` - file containing the 'times of interest' - the outlier time-stamps for each method.

 # Data
-A description of the data generated/used in this project, and their whereabouts.
+A description of the data generated/used in this project, and their paths.
 ## On astrophys
 The data on the astrophys cluster is stored on the `/arch/` drive - a large (175TB) storage drive.
 The path to the data folder is: `/arch/tommaria/data/`, the data folder's subfolder tree: